api-platform/admin/README.md

 * Sends proper HTTP requests to the API and decodes them using Hydra and JSON-LD formats
 * Nicely displays server-side errors (e.g. advanced validation)
 * Supports real-time updates with [Mercure](https://mercure.rocks)
+* All the [features provided by React-admin](https://marmelab.com/react-admin/Tutorial.html) can also be used
 * **100% customizable**

 ## Documentation

 The documentation of API Platform Admin can be browsed [on the official website](https://api-platform.com/docs/admin/).

+Check also the documentation of React-admin [on their official website](https://marmelab.com/react-admin/Tutorial.html).

 ## Credits